reubenfirmin/lucifer/README.md

 # lucifer

 The goal of this tool is to parse lsof output, and provide useful summarization.

+## reports

+It currently provides 3 reports:

+### OPEN FILES BY PROCESS
-Right now all it does is provide a list of processes ordered by the number of open files.
-More in progress.
+This is a list of all processes (with associated metadata), along with the count of files opened by that process.
+Note that child processes may have files in common with each other.

+### OPEN FILES BY TYPE BY USER
+A summary of the number of files, by type, by user.

+### INTERNET CONNECTIONS BY USER
+A list of all UDP and TCP information, by user.
+Some columns are truncated to give as much room to the connection detail without wrapping.

 ## building